Stone–Čech compactification

+An important problem in topology is how to enlarge a space by adding ideal points so that certain kinds of limits exist.
+The Stone–Čech compactification of a space provides the most extensive such enlargement: it adds enough ideal points to ensure the existence of all generalized limits, including those detected by nets or ultrafilters rather than ordinary sequences.

+For a topological space X, its Stone–Čech compactification is a compact space βX containing X as a dense subspace together with all the ideal points needed to obtain these limits.
+A key property of βX is that every bounded continuous function on X extends uniquely to a continuous function on βX, and this universal extension property characterizes the Stone–Čech compactification.
+In this way, bounded continuous functions on X correspond naturally to continuous functions on a compact Hausdorff space βX.
+The Stone–Čech compactification appears implicitly in a paper by Tychonoff (1930) and was described explicitly by Stone (1937) and Čech (1937).

+For many relatively simple spaces, such as infinite discrete spaces, no (constructive) concrete description of βX is possible.
+The existence of the Stone–Čech compactification in full generality requires a form of the axiom of choice.

 History

 Andrey Nikolayevich Tikhonov introduced completely regular spaces in 1930 in order to avoid the pathological situation of Hausdorff spaces whose only continuous real-valued functions are constant maps.

 In the same 1930 article where Tychonoff defined completely regular spaces, he also proved that every Tychonoff space (i.e. Hausdorff completely regular space) has a Hausdorff compactification (in this same article, he also proved Tychonoff's theorem).

 In 1937, Čech extended Tychonoff's technique and introduced the notation βX for this compactification.

 Stone also constructed βX in a 1937 article, although using a very different method.

 Despite Tychonoff's article being the first work on the subject of the Stone–Čech compactification and despite Tychonoff's article being referenced by both Stone and Čech, Tychonoff's name is rarely associated with βX.